catppuccin/community/rfc/CAT-0004-Wiki.md

 ## Proposal

 This RFC proposes a better way to organize and present our documentation.
-Winston's original suggestion prior to stepping down from core, was to start a MediaWiki.
-Other proposals include using mdbook, wiki.js or a custom solution.
+We should ideally move to MediaWiki.
+However, we should also consider other wikis such as mdbook, wiki.js or a custom solution.

 ### Examples of wikis